Transport authority approves plan to build 14 bus stations in addition to one bus depot at Al Quoz

 He added that locations of the stations have been "carefully selected" to meet the needs of highly populated residential areas.

-The new design of bus stations will be disabled friendly and enable the future provision of a bus refilling and washing station.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The new design of bus stations will be disabled friendly and enable the future provision of a bus refilling and washing station.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.